wallarm/product-documentation/docs/latest/admin-en/configuration-guides/protecting-against-bola.md

         * Number of nesting path levels
         * Number of requests per interval of time
         * Limit of endpoints that can be automatically protected
-        * Greylisting or blacklisting as additional reactions of created triggers
+        * [Graylisting](../../user-guides/ip-lists/graylist.md) or [denylisting](../../user-guides/ip-lists/denylist.md) for the period of time as additional reactions for the created triggers

 ### Viewing list of automatically created BOLA protection triggers

-To view the list of automatically created BOLA protection triggers, in the Wallarm Console → **Triggers** section, click the **Automatically generated** tab.
+To view the list of automatically created BOLA protection triggers, in the Wallarm Console → **Triggers** section, click **Automatically generated**.

 BOLA triggers are read-only.

 ### Reaction to changes in API Structure

-BOLA automatic protection reacts to the changes in API Structure:
+BOLA automatic protection reacts to the [changes in API Structure](../../user-guides/api-discovery.md#tracking-changes-in-api-structure):

 * For the new endpoints, if they meet the [conditions](#using-api-discovery-with-automatic-bola-protection-enabled), the new BOLA trigger will be created.
-* If the endpoint with the BOLA protection trigger is removed, the corresponing BOLA trigger is deleted.
+* If the endpoint with the BOLA protection trigger is removed, the corresponding BOLA trigger is deleted.

 ### Disabling API Discovery automatic BOLA protection

 In the following cases:

-* You API Discovery subscription has expired.
+* You API Discovery [subscription](../../about-wallarm-waf/subscription-plans.md) has expired.
 * In response to your request, the Wallarm support team has disabled the automatic BOLA protection for API Discovery.

 All the automatically created BOLA protection triggers will be deleted.
 The automatic API Discovery BOLA protection will stop.